sjentsch/lsjDocs/Ch11/Ch11_tTest_03.rst

 | w\ :sub:`1` = *N*\ :sub:`1` - 1
 | w\ :sub:`2` = *N*\ :sub:`2` - 1

-Now that we’ve assigned weights to each sample we calculate the pooled estimate of the variance by taking the weighted average of the two variance estimates, :math:`{\hat\sigma_1}^2` and :math:`{\hat\sigma_2}^2`
+Now that we have assigned weights to each sample we calculate the pooled estimate of the variance by taking the weighted average of the two variance estimates, :math:`{\hat\sigma_1}^2` and :math:`{\hat\sigma_2}^2`